 This destination is situated in Clovis, California, at the foot of the Sierra Nevada Mountains.
 Its got over 20 attractions and 38 water slides and tons of other splash pools to keep you busy all day long.

 We promise it’s worth the trip!

-The DryTown Waterpark is located in Antelope Valley, just North of Los Angeles.
-Visitors should know that town was founded back in 1856 and soon became as a rich mining town.
+The DryTown Waterpark is located in Antelope Valley, just north of Los Angeles.
+Visitors should know that town was founded back in 1856 and soon became known as a rich mining town.

 Unfortunately, this one is only open during the summer season, so you’ll have to wait for the warmer months to check this out.
 But don’t worry – it’s well worth the wait!